bertmelis/bertmelis.github.io/_posts/2021-04-10-1-Home-server.md

 ![motherboard](/assets/images/posts/server/mb.jpg)

 When powering up, everything was recognized.
-Off course, the computer didn't boot.
+Of course, the computer didn't boot.
 This is to be solved in the [next step](/posts/1-Basic-configuration).

 Keep a USB stick (I'd say at least 500MB) at hand to install Debian.
 A monitor and keyboard are also handy.
 Somehow I never managed to create an unattended installation USB stick.